Mauitron/Void-Vault/README.md

   binary and don't have it backed up anywhere.
 - **Browser Extension**: Real-time password generation for use in the browser. allowing you to toggle on Void Vault and start outputting through it.
-- **Domain-Specific Passwords**: The extension makes different passwords on different websites
+- **Domain-Specific Passwords**: The extension forces passwords to be completely different on different websites
 - **Deterministic Generation**: Same input + geometry = same password (always)
 - **Real-time Streaming**: Passwords generated character-by-character.

 ### Why Simple Inputs Work

-Also unlike traditional password managers, simple inputs like "summerhouse" are actually secure because:
+So why does your simple input become secure?
+There are 3 factors at play. unlike traditional password managers, simple inputs like "summerhouse" are actually secure because:

-1. **Your geometry is unique**: Even if you input "123456" through your binary, it produces outputs no one else can generate
+1. **Your geometry is unique**: Even if you input "123456" through your binary, and I do the same through mine, it will produces completely different outputs.

-3. **No mass breach risk**: Attackers must target you individually, which isn't economical for random users
+3. **No mass breach risk**: Attackers must target you individually, because even if they have your output for one website, they won't have it for another. even if they have your input, they won't have your binary to produce your output.

-4. **No master password**: Nothing to crack or phish
+   Void Vault is betting on that this makes the economics of attacking its users vastly less beneficial.

+5. **One of many**: Someone needs to know you use Void Vault and target you specifically.
+This means they need to know you exist and that you are worth targeting.
+Making you a less likely target.

 ## Installation